gergo-nador/noita-explorer/README.md

     - `src/actions`: Actions that modify the save files.
     - `src/scrapers`: Functions to scrape data from data.wak or save00 folder.
 These functions don't modify any files on the disk
   - `noita-component-library`: Reusable Noita components without Noita logic
+    - run `npm run dev:storybook` to view the components (not finished)